Book your world-class zip line canopy tour through the old-growth Hemlock forests of the New River Gorge, West Virginia.

 Requirements & Restrictions

 Participants must weigh between 90 and 260 lbs.
 You will be weighed on a go-no go scale.
 It's also a good idea to consult your family physician to determine whether you are physically capable of handling an increase in activity, adrenaline and short walks up hills.
-In addition to 10 zip lines, TreeTops has five sky bridges and two short hikes.
-The longer hike is 830 feet at a 20% grade and the second is about 200 feet.
+In addition to 10 zip lines, TreeTops has 5 sky bridges, 2 short hikes and 1 rappel.
+The longer hike is 800 feet long at roughly 10% grade and the second is about 200 feet long.

 Our professional guides will review the procedures, explain the hazards and quickly reassure anyone who is anxious to take the tour.
 You will be double-clipped onto two steel cables, which are capable of supporting more than a ton of weight.
 However, at anytime during the practice zip you can opt out of the tour.